MicrosoftDocs/windows-itpro-docs/windows/deployment/usmt/usmt-log-files.md

 # USMT log files

-You can use User State Migration Tool (USMT) logs to monitor your migration and to troubleshoot errors and failed migrations.
+You can use User State Migration Tool (USMT) logs to monitor the migration and to troubleshoot errors and failed migrations.
 This article describes the available command-line options to enable USMT logs.
 It also describes new XML elements that can be used to configure:

 - Which types of errors are fatal and should halt the migration.
 - Which types are non-fatal and should be skipped so that the migration can continue.